-Obstruction Island sits in Obstruction Bay, just off the southeast part of Orcas Island and is mostly protected from strong winds.
+Obstruction Island sits in Obstruction Bay, just off the southeast part of Orcas Island, and is mostly protected from strong winds.
 Our day was a bit grey and windy; on sunnier days, you might see sea birds or harbor seals.

 Several homes can be seen from shore.
-People actually live (or, perhaps, have vacation homes) on Obstruction Island, which is only accessible by boat so motorized craft are allowed.
+People actually live (or, perhaps, have vacation homes) on Obstruction Island, which is only accessible by boat so motorized craft is allowed.
 So, at times, you’ll need to watch for their wakes.
 Several small beach areas suitable for landing a kayak can be seen around the island if you need a rest or want to stop for a snack.

 If you want to take this journey, don’t go to Obstruction Pass State Park — go there to hike, but not to launch your boat.
 Navigate to Orcas Island Kayaks by the Lieber Haven Marina (see map below) even if you don’t need to rent.
-There you’ll find a dock, a boat ramp, and beach area — for whatever launch style floats your boat.
+There you’ll find a dock, a boat ramp, and a beach area — for whatever launch style floats your boat.